mesosphere/dcos-commons/README.md

 [__Slack__](http://chat.dcos.io)

 =========
-The __DC/OS SDK__ is a collection of tools, libraries, and documentation for easily integrating replicated stateful services, such as databases, message brokers, and caching services, with [DC/OS](https://dcos.io/).
+The __DC/OS SDK__ is a collection of tools, libraries, and documentation for easy integration and automation of replicated stateful services, such as databases, message brokers, and caching services, with [DC/OS](https://dcos.io/).

 ### Benefits